 Quite often, younger generations tend to laugh at things older gens thought were absurd or, some might say, taboo topics.
-Just look at the rising popularity of dark humor, for example!
+Just look at the rising popularity of anti-Barney humor or dark humor in general, for example!

 Therefore it’s only natural that millennial humor is considered weird by quite a few people.
 Some would even say that its beauty lies in that weirdness.